 The SEC cannot announce that it's working on a suspension.
 We conduct this work confidentially to maintain the effectiveness of any related investigation we may be conducting.
 Confidentiality also protects a company and its shareholders if the SEC ultimately decides not to issue a trading suspension.
 The SEC is mindful of the seriousness of suspensions, and carefully considers whether it is in the public interest and for the protection of investors to order a trading suspension.

 What happens when the ten business day suspension period ends?

 The SEC will not comment publicly on the status of a company when the ten-day suspension period ends because the company may still have serious legal problems.
 For instance, the SEC may continue to investigate a company to determine whether it has defrauded investors.
 The public would not know if the SEC is continuing its investigation unless the SEC publicly announces an enforcement action against the company.

 Furthermore, when an SEC trading suspension ends, a broker-dealer generally may not solicit investors to buy or sell the previously-suspended over-the-counter (“OTC”) stock until certain requirements are met.
 Before soliciting quotations or resuming quotations in an OTC stock that has been subject to a trading suspension, a broker-dealer must file a Form 211 with the Financial Industry Regulatory Authority (“FINRA”) representing that it has satisfied all applicable requirements, including those of Rule 15c2-11 and FINRA Rule 6432.

-Among other things, Rule 15c2-11 requires broker-dealers to review and maintain certain documents and information about the company, including in certain cases:
+Among other things, Rule 15c2-11 requires broker-dealers to review and maintain certain documents and information about the company, and make sure information about the issuer is currently and publicly available, including in certain cases:

 - the company’s state of organization, business line, and names of certain control affiliates;